Posted by Brent Wilson on 8/29/2016 to Pruning Tips

 To coppice a eucalyptus tree, slightly angle the cuts, pruning the trunk(s) back about a foot to 18 inches above the ground and removing all side shoots.
 For unsightly or leggy growth, cut back to about 6 inches from the ground. then, when new growth emerges, select the best looking shoot and allow this to develop, cutting all others at the ground.

-This pruning method is recommended for trees that are at least three to six years old.
-It involves cutting uucalyptus tree trunks about 6 to 10 feet above the ground, leaving the side branches.
-As some species might not respond well to it, do a little research on the specific species of your eucalytptus before using the pollarding method of pruning.
+This method of pruning, pollarding, is best initiated early in the life of the tree, rather than used on over large or damaged mature trees, which may or may not regenerate in response.
+Pollarding simply involves cutting Eucalyptus tree trunks about 6 to 10 feet above the ground, leaving the side branches.
+As some species might not respond well to it, as mentioned above, do a little research on the specific species of your Eucalytptus before using the pollarding method of pruning.